Representing Hypergraphs by Point-Line Incidences: Representations without bends and without crossings

 We now present some hypergraph classes for which we can decide the existence of a strict crossing-free segment representation in polynomial time.
 The first class is based on \revision{\emph{permutation graphs} which are graphs with vertex set $\{v_1,\dots,v_n\}$ and there exists a permutation $\pi$ such that $v_i,v_j$, $i<j$, are adjacent if and only if $i$ comes after $j$ in $\pi$.}

 \begin{restatable}{theorem}{permgraphthm} Let $H$ be a degree-2 linear hypergraph and let $G$ be its hyperedge intersection graph.
 If $G$ is a permutation graph (which is verifiable in linear time), then $H$ admits a crossing-free strict segment representation. \end{restatable} \begin{proof} If $G$ is a permutation graph, then by definition $G$ admits a representation $\Gamma$ with segments such that two segments intersect if and only if the corresponding vertices are adjacent in $G$.
 Furthermore, the segments lie between a pair of parallel lines $\ell_u$ and $\ell_b$, where each segment has one endpoint on $\ell_u$ and the other endpoint on $\ell_b$.
-A permutation graph can be recognized, and its segment intersection representation can be computed in linear time~\cite{mcconnell1999modular}.
-Note that perturbation of the endpoints on $\ell_u$ does not change the intersection representation as long as the order of the endpoints on $\ell_u$ is preserved, but can ensure that no three segments meet at a single point.
+One can determine in linear time whether a graph is a permutation graph, and, if so, then its segment representation can also be constructed in linear time~\citep{mcconnell1999modular}.
+Figures~\ref{fig:t20}(a)--(b) illustrate $H$ and the corresponding segment representation $\Gamma$ of its hyperedge intersection graph.
+Note that a perturbation of the endpoints on $\ell_u$ does not change the intersection representation as long as the order of the endpoints on $\ell_u$ is preserved, but it can ensure that no three segments meet at a single point (\cref{fig:t20}(c)).

 Consider now the segments of $\Gamma$ as the hyperedges of $H$.
 Every vertex $v$ with degree two in $H$ can be represented at the intersection point of the hyperedges in $\Gamma$ that contain $v$.
 Finally, the vertices that are unique to a hyperedge can be placed by choosing distinct points on the segment representing that hyperedge. \end{proof}

 The \emph{vertex-edge incidence graph} of a hypergraph $H=(V,E)$ is a bipartite graph $G=(V \cup E, E')$, where an edge $(v,e)\in E'$, $v\in V$ and $e\in E$, exists, if and only if $e$ contains $v$.
 We obtain the following result.